Environmental Assessment Office

 Who is involved?

-Every year, the Compliance and Enforcement team determines which projects will be inspected.
-In addition, inspections may be conducted following a complaint or as follow-up to previous inspections.
+Every year, Compliance and Enforcement Officers go through an inspection planning process to determine which projects will be inspected.
+This process results in an inspection plan and guides routine inspections for the year.
+In addition to the inspection plan, inspections may be conducted following a complaint, information received from First Nations, other government agencies, the public, or as follow-up to previous inspections.

 What happens if a project is not in compliance?